If you are looking for information about pregnancy and COVID-19 vaccines, please visit the COVID-19 vaccination page.

 The influenza vaccine is recommended for every pregnancy and at any stage of your pregnancy.
 It is the best way to protect both you and your baby from influenza.

-If you catch influenza it can put you at a higher risk than other adults of complications and even a stay in hospital
+- If you catch influenza, it can put you at a higher risk than other adults of complications and even lead to hospitalisation

 Find out more about the influenza vaccine.